Quail Springs Permaculture Design Certification Course

 Brenton has over 25 years experience in soil building, gardening, non-toxic land management and animal husbandry.
 He co-owned Island Seed and Feed in Goleta for 10 years before joining the Quail Springs team, and has taught 1000′s of folks about pastured poultry, bees, worms, vegetables, and more!

-Contact with questions: Kolmi Majumdar – email firstname.lastname@example.org
+Contact with questions or to express early interest: Kolmi Majumdar – email firstname.lastname@example.org